Angular vs. React in 2021: Side-By-Side Comparison

 - Poor Documentation

-Perhaps the biggest turnoff for any open source fanatic, ReactJS is coupled with poor documentation that steepens the learning curve.
+Perhaps the biggest turnoff for any open source fanatic is poor documentation.
+ReactJS is coupled with poor documentation that steepens the learning curve.

 Different and new libraries such as Redux and Reflux are difficult to integrate for entry-junior level developers and React’s pace of evolution could only make it worse.